-Sampling for wedging operations will be in accordance with MTM 313.
+Sampling for wedging operations will be in accordance with MTM 313 using a Mini-Stockpile.

 4. Plant Produced Material (Mixture) QA Testing.
 Plant produced material acceptance testing will be completed by the Engineer within 4 calendar days after the Engineer has taken the samples from the project site.
 The Engineer will conduct the following tests.